jconkli07/Engineering_4_Notebook/README.md

 launchTower.angle=0     #Sets the servo angle to 0 to start

-while not button.value: #Waits until button.value=True, which is when the button is pressed
+while button.value: #Waits until button.value=True, which is when the button is pressed
     time.sleep(0.1)

 for x in range(10,0,-1):        #Loops 10 times, with x going from 10 and ending at 1